Al-Nasser - A Profile

 London & SCBS - Joined the committee in 1984 as their publicity officer.
 Very active senior officer; have held numerous positions in the past including that of editor (4 years), seminar organiser (7 years), President in 1989, vice chairman (10 years), show organiser of the area show (10 years) and president to the Council of Judges as well as their publicity officer.
 I wrote their handbook in 1990 and again in 2001.
 I retired from the committee in 2002.
 Was elected again as joint President with Janice in 2006.
 In 2012 I was re-elected again as the Shows Organiser and rejoined the committee again in 2013 and re-elected again as Vice-chairman in 2014 and Chairman in 2017.

 Budgerigar Society - I was elected to the General Council in 1989 and am now one of their senior councillors.
 Was publicity officer in 1992-97 and served on the two senior committees (General Purpose & Finance committee and the Judges Panel & Colour Standards committee).
 I am very proud to be their President in 2001/2.
 I was involved in writing the BS Colour Standards booklet in 1994 and again in 2004 and 2009 and updated the Budgerigar Matings and Colour Expectations book.
 I was elected as the BS delegate to represent them at the first International Meeting in 1992, which became the World Budgerigar Organisation (WBO) in 1994.
 I was the BS delegate till 1997 when I became the WBO secretary/treasurer.
 I was also the BS Millennium Convention Co-ordinator and the former BS Representative on the National Exhibition Committee.
-Currently I co-ordinate the Judges Training Scheme.
+Currently I was the co-ordinator of the Judges Training Scheme from 2003 until 2018.
 I represented the B.S. on the National Council for Aviculture (NCA) from 1992-97 and again from 2007.
-In 2011 I was elected Secretary of the NCA as well as COM-UK (2011-2014).
+In 2011 I was elected Secretary and Treasurer of the NCA as well as COM-UK (2011-2014).
 In 2013 I was elected B.S.
-Vice-chairman.
+Vice-chairman - a position I held until 2021.

 I was involved in organised the first Specialist & Rare Variety Open Show in 1988 and have been show organiser and chairman of the show committee since 1989.On the local scene I was heavily involved in Surrey & Sussex BA from 1985-1990 where I was their past President, vice chairman, show manager and publicity officer.
 Currently I am chairman (retired in January 2010 due to the move) of my local club Croydon & District BS and their past president and show manager.
-I am also the show manager and past president of Southend & District B&FBS and also became show secretary of Ipswich B.S
+I am also the show manager and past joint president of Southend & District B&FBS.
+At Ipswich B.S.
+I served as show secretary, show organiser, president and chairman and also became show secretary of Ipswich B.S

 Due to my dedication to the fancy many honours and awards have come my way including the Budgerigar Society Silver Bird which was awarded to me in 1995.
 In 1993/4 I was honoured to be President of five societies; CBC, VBC, SBBA and my two local clubs, could this be a record?
 These honours were not restricted to the U.K. as I was extremely honoured and privileged to learn that I was induced into the American Rare & Colour BS Hall of Fame.
 In the Millennium Year I was made a Life Member of the American Budgerigar Society for my contribution with articles to their Magazine.
 In 2009 I was made an honorary president of the Spanish B.S.
 I was extremely honoured to be awarded the WBO Gould Award in 2014 for meritorious services to the fancy.